spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 ### Promises are now part of ES6

 Yes, they will become a part of the language.
-New DOM APIs will be using them too. jQuery is already switched to promise...ish things. angular utilizes promises everywhere (even in the templates), Ember uses promises.
+New DOM APIs will be using them too. jQuery already switched to promise...ish things. angular utilizes promises everywhere (even in the templates), Ember uses promises.
 The list goes on.

 Browser libraries already switched.
 I'm switching too.